okta/okta.github.io/_source/_posts/2017-12-06-bootiful-development-with-spring-boot-and-react.md

 After making these changes, restart the server, refresh your browser, and you should be able to see a list of beers from your Spring Boot API.

-{% img blog/react-spring-boot/react-beer-list.png alt:"Beer List in Angular" width:"800" %}{: .center-image }
+{% img blog/react-spring-boot/react-beer-list.png alt:"Beer List in React" width:"800" %}{: .center-image }

 ### Create a BeerList Component